 I am a very passionate person, and one of my major passions is school and I want to spread that passion around and get people as excited for school as they were when they were younger.
 The most rewarding thing to me is when someone is able to say "Oh!
 I get it," and understand something they didn't before.

-University of Illinois at Urbana-Champaign - BA, Foreign Language Teaching Education
+Undergraduate Degree: University of Illinois at Urbana-Champaign - Bachelor in Arts, Foreign Language Teaching Education

 ACT Composite: 33